deepanshs/mrsimulator/docs/installation/devs.rst

     $ make html

 The above command will build the documentation and store the build at *mrsimulator/docs/_build/html*.
-Double click the *index.html* file within this folder to view the offline documentation.
+Open the *index.html* file in a web browser within this folder to view the locally-built documentation.

 .. **Submitting pull requests** Make sure all the tests pass and the documentation build
 .. is successful before creating a pull request.